manhuang68/lionbuy/README.md

 - Post Display
 - Item Manipulations (eg. price filtering, keyword searching, and categorization)

+### User Login

+- You can log onto our premium LionBuy website if you have a registered account
+- Inconsistent email or password will be prompted "Invalid Credentials"

+### User Registration

+- Users can only register an account with @columbia.edu or @barnard.edu affiliated email addresses
+- Passwords have to match with the retyped one
+- Fields cannot be empty
+- Already registered account cannot be double registered

+### User Logout

+- Users can use the logout button on the top left of our home page

+### Item manipulation

+- Price filters: users can set a min and max price to find items that fulfill their bugets
+- Categorization: can find items with correct categories
+- Keyword search: can find posts whose description or titles include the keyword.

 For **Project Iteration 2**, we have identified our main features, as follows:

 - User History